Roger Ballen: Psychological (2014–2016)

-In Asylum of the Birds (2014), Ballen further explored his mysterious photographic spaces as a refuges and prisons.
-In these worlds, people and animals' live side by side, and there is an ever-presence of birds, who perform in the sculptural and decorated interior.
+In Asylum of the Birds (2014), Ballen further explored his mysterious photographic spaces as refuges and prisons.
+In these worlds, people and animals live side by side, and there is an ever-presence of birds, who perform in the sculptural and decorated interior.
 In the images, "caged heads and birds are positioned against nightmarish, collage-like backgrounds, and mannequins and headless torsos assume contorted positions".
 A film, entitled Roger Ballen's Asylum of the Birds (2014), was made by Ben Jay Crossman.
 Ballen describes that the "house" in these photographs is a place of a landlord who allowed birds he collected to fly all over the house, cage-less.
 Ballen writes: "The house is full of birds, ducks, chickens, pigeons, doves, whatever, different birds and they're all over the house, flying from one room to the next...[t]he people that live in the house are people from different aspects of the streets in South Africa—some people come from other places in Africa, some are unemployed, some are products of poverty, violence and anything else.
 I interacted with these birds and animals to create these photographs."In The Theatre of the Apparitions (2016), inspired by the sight of hand-drawn carvings on blacked-out windows in an abandoned women's prison, Ballen (in conjunction with his artistic director Marguerite Rossouw) began to use different spray paints on glass and then 'drawing on' or removing the paint with a sharp object to let natural light through.
-These photographs resemble prehistoric cave-paintings: the black, dimensionless spaces on glass.
+These photographs resemble prehistoric cave paintings: the black, dimensionless spaces on glass.
 Fossil-like facial forms and dismembered body parts coexist uncomfortably with vaporous, ghost-like shadows.
 In an accompanying film animation, Roger Ballen's Theatre of the Apparitions (2016), Emma Calder and Ged Haney created an animated theatre of the book's dismembered people, beasts and ghosts, dance, tumble, make love and tear themselves apart a nightmarish subconscious world.